DawsonLu/web-json-to-csv-converter-tool/README.md

-# Web-XML-to-CSV-Converter-Tool
+# Web-JSON-to-CSV-Converter-Tool

 ## Overview
-This XML-to-CSV Converter Tool is a standalone Windows application designed to help non-technical users easily convert XML data fetched from specified URLs into CSV format.
+This JSON-to-CSV Converter Tool is a standalone Windows application designed to help non-technical users easily convert JSON data fetched from specified URLs into CSV format.
 It aims to streamline data processing tasks in a workplace environment with a focus on simplicity and usability.

 ## Features
 - **User-Friendly Interface**: Simple GUI for hassle-free operation.
-- **URL Input**: Directly fetch XML data from specified URLs.
+- **URL Input**: Directly fetch JSON data from specified URLs.
-- **XML to CSV Conversion**: Efficiently parses XML data and converts it to CSV format.
+- **JSON to CSV Conversion**: Efficiently parses JSON data and converts it to CSV format.
 - **Error Handling**: Graceful management of network issues or invalid data.
 - **Standalone Application**: No need for additional installations or configurations.